emmanuel-adu/zsh-setup/README.md

 # zsh-setup

 The repository is dedicated to optimizing and streamlining the setup of the Zsh (Z Shell) shell environment by destructing your .zshrc file into smaller files.
+Example of the the files are in this repo.

 - [Software Installation](#Software-installation)
 - [Organizing zshrc file](#Organizing-zshrc-file)